sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 | Direct I/O | open(..., O_DIRECT) to bypass page cache |
 | Linux AIO | libaio |

-Timings are done within a VM, on a machine equipped with a fast local SSD.
+Timings are done within a VM, on a machine (my laptop!) equipped with a fast local SSD.
+If I were to brush this up and make it a more accessible library, I'd probably reveal benchmarks on some standard cloud configurations.
 In my experience, `mmlog` shows a much more extreme win on a high-latency substrate, like EBS.

 ### Fixed-size small logs